dev-anmu/neural-network-development-platform/README.md

-# WebNet Builder: No-Code Neural Network Development Platform
+# WebNet: No-Code Neural Network Development Platform

 A web-based platform for designing, training, and evaluating neural networks without writing code.
 Built with Angular and TensorFlow.js, this application provides an intuitive interface for working with neural networks directly in the browser.

 ## Features

 - **Interactive Neural Network Builder**: Drag-and-drop interface for creating neural network architectures with support for various layer types (Dense, Dropout, Convolution, LSTM, etc.)
-- **Data Management**: Import and preprocess datasets with various encoding options (MinMax, Label, OneHot, Standard)
+- **Data Management**: Import custom CSV datasets and preprocess them with various encoding options (MinMax, Label, OneHot, Standard)
 - **In-Browser Training**: Train neural networks using TensorFlow.js with multiple backend options:
   - WebGPU for hardware acceleration
   - WebGL for GPU support